mnot/I-D/rfc5988bis/draft.md

 * using the document-wide "profile" attribute's URI as a prefix for relation types, or
-* using the RDFa {{W3C.REC-rdfa-syntax-20081014}} convention of mapping token prefixes to URIs (in a manner similar to XML name spaces) (note that RDFa is only defined to work in XHTML {{W3C.REC-xhtml-basic-20080729}}, but is sometimes used in HTML).
+* using the RDFa {{W3C.REC-rdfa-syntax-20081014}} convention of mapping token prefixes to URIs (in a manner similar to XML name spaces).

 Individual applications of linking will therefore need to define how their